Hey, I'm Alive

 Hey, I'm Alive is a 1975 American made-for-television adventure drama film starring Edward Asner and Sally Struthers.
 It recounts the true story of Helen Klaben and Ralph Flores as described in Klaben's book of the same name.

 The director, Lawrence Schiller, photographed the rescue in 1963 for Life magazine.
 It premiered on ABC on November 7, 1975.

+Klaben appeared as herself on the March 2, 1964 episode of the CBS television game show To Tell the Truth, receiving one of four votes.

 Plot

 Two plane crash survivors spend 49 days of winter in the Yukon before they are rescued.